larissahmendes/timewalk/README.md

 ### 2. Get the data

 The data used in this study is available in a Zenodo repository that can be found [HERE](https://sandbox.zenodo.org/record/631441#.Xub2Phh7nCI).
+Download the file called ` outputfile_negative.root.tar.gz`, extract the `tar.gz` by typing on your terminal

+    tar -zxvf outputfile_negative.root.tar.gz

-Download the file called `outputfile_negative.root` and put it inside the folder `/data`.
+Then, put the extracted file inside inside the `/data` folder to run the analysis.

 ### 3. Set up the environment and run the notebook